Back Pain

 Q: Can I do anything about it?

-A: It is not much you can do.
+A: There is not much you can do.
 My doctor told me to take it easy and take breaks whenever needed.
-It might help to rest your neck and take a break every once.
+Resting your neck and taking a break every once in a while might help.

 Q: Is it contagious?